MSRhmn/classified/README.md

-# Very own personal documentation for systems and services that I use.
+# Very own documentation for systems and services that I use.